kelsiamcan-prog/steam-checker-/README.md

 - Press the ▶ **Start Login Process** button.

 Valid accounts are saved as `valid.txt`, invalid accounts as `unvalid.txt`, and Steam Guard-protected accounts as `guarded.txt` in the application's working directory.

-You can monitor live operation logs from the **Terminal** tab.

-**For the Developer / Seller (Key Generator):**

-Run the `key_generator.py` file in the **KeyGenerator** folder to generate license keys.

-Specify how many keys you want to generate and how many days they should remain valid (e.g., 30 days).

-The generated keys are automatically saved to the `key.txt` file and uploaded directly to your Gist database.

-When a user enters the key for the first time, its validity period (e.g., 30 days) and HWID binding begin.

 ⚠️ **Security Warning**

 This software is sold exclusively through the İtemsatış ÜrünPazar store (https://www.itemsatis.com/p/UrunPazar).